sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 res0: Int = 21
 {% endhighlight %}

 Now write a program called `CountTrigrams` that prints the top 10 most frequent trigrams along with their counts.
-I should be able to run your program with something like this, and get this exact output:
+I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):

     $ sbt "run-main nlp.CountTrigrams /Users/dhg/texts/alice.txt"
 	the mock turtle                 51